Peter Hay Hunter: Life

-He was born in Edinburgh on 10 September 1854 the son of James Hunter a paper merchant and his wife Ann Hay.
-Peter had a comprehensive university education including University of Edinburgh, Leipzig University in Germany and the Sorbonne University in Paris, France.
-He graduated MA from Edinburgh in 1877.
+He was born in Edinburgh on 10 September 1854 the son of Ann Hay and her husband James Hunter, a paper merchant.
+Hunter had a comprehensive university education including University of Edinburgh, Leipzig University in Germany and the Sorbonne University in Paris, France.
+He graduated with an MA from the University of Edinburgh in 1877.
 He was licensed by the Presbytery of Edinburgh in 1881.

 His first role was as assistant at Elgin Parish Church.
 He was ordained as minister of Elie Parish Church on the Fife coast in April 1883, translating to Yester Parish Church in East Lothian in August 1886.
 This was almost certainly with the patronage of the Marquess of Tweeddale for whom he acted in the official capacity as Chaplain to the Lord High Commissioner for the periods 1890 to 1892 and 1896 to 1897.

 In February 1896 he moved to the prestigious St Andrews Church in Edinburgh's New Town.
 He was then living at 13 Regent Terrace on Calton Hill in east Edinburgh.
-Edinburgh University gave him an honorary Doctor of Divinity (DD) in 1902.
+The University of Edinburgh gave him an honorary Doctor of Divinity (DD) in 1902.

-He lived his final years at 35 Great King Street a magnificent Georgian house in Edinburgh's Second New Town.
+He lived his final years at 35 Great King Street in a large Georgian house in Edinburgh's New Town.

-Hunter died in Edinburgh on Boxing Day 26 December 1909.
+Hunter died in Edinburgh on 26 December 1909.
 His position at St Andrews Church was filled by Rev George Christie.